 With a video almost as iconic as the song it accompanies, Knowing Me, Knowing You a crucial song in ABBA’s development because its success gave Bjorn Ulvaeus and Benny Anderson the chance to pursue a more serious take on romance in their music and set a precedent that would lead to further stunning ballads like The Name of the Game, The Winner Takes It All and their monumental swansong, The Day Before You Came.
 Hell, French & Saunders only parodied the best, right?

 I recall their erstwhile colleague, Stephen Fry, once saying the joy of ABBA was that they were far, far, better than they needed to be.
 And if you think who their shiny pop contemporaries were at the time – Manhattan Transfer, Brotherhood of Man, Boney M. – you can totally understand where’s he’s coming from.

 To me, they’re the musical equivalent of a deluxe gourmet beefburger – wagyu beef, brioche bun, havarti cheese, artisanal ketchup, organic lettuce and hand-cut double cooked fries on the side – a level of care, expense and quality of ingredients completely at odds with what people expect from that type of food.
 The end product manages to both be a satisfying quality meal, and scratch that base itch for dirty junk food.

-While the music press didn’t have any respect for ABBA until long after they’d disbanded, musicians that transcended musical genres in Britain couldn’t get enough of them.
+While the music press didn’t have a little respect for ABBA until long after they’d disbanded, musicians that transcended musical genres on either side of the Atlantic couldn’t get enough of them.
 Take a bow, Brian Eno, Elvis Costello, Pete Townsend, Noel Gallagher, Ritchie Blackmore, Pete Townshend, Adam Ant, Madonna, Ian McCulloch, Brian May, John Lennon, Nirvana’s Kurt Cobain and Dave Grohl, Phil Oakey, Chrissie Hynde, Katy Perry, New Order’s Peter Hook, Sex Pistols‘ John Lydon, Sid Vicious and Glenn Matlock and U2’s Bono.